-In the first quarter of 2021, ING also took certain measures to support customers impacted by the Covid-19 pandemic, including payment holidays, offering credit facilities to business clients under government guarantee schemes and providing liquidity under credit facilities to large corporate clients.
-At the end of March 2021, in line with the European Banking Association (EBA) moratoria guidelines, approximately 171,000 customers were granted payment holidays (down from 196,000 at year-end of 2020 due to reimbursements and prepayments).
-The total exposure of loans for the 171,000 customers for which a payment holiday was granted amounts to €18.4 billion, of which over 56% are for customers located in the Netherlands and Belgium.
-At the end of March 2021, the outstanding amount of granted payment holidays not expired corresponded with €1.5 billion.
-The phasing out of the EBA guidelines on moratoria per 1 April 2021 has no effect on ING's credit profile as ING applied a more conservative approach from the beginning of the payment holiday schemes.
-ING recorded €223 million of net additions to loan loss provisions in the first quarter of 2021 mainly due to higher Individual Stage 3 provisions.
-In 2020, ING recorded €2,675 million of net additions to loan loss provisions triggered by a combination of increased collective provisioning reflecting worsened macroeconomic indicators due to the Covid-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
-During the first quarter of 2021, lockdown restrictions were still in place and uncertainty concerning the ongoing pandemic remained.
+In the second quarter of 2021, ING also took certain measures to support customers impacted by the Covid-19 pandemic, including payment holidays, offering credit facilities to business clients under government guarantee schemes and providing liquidity under credit facilities to large corporate clients.
+At the end of June 2021, in line with the European Banking Association (EBA) moratoria guidelines, approximately 159,000 customers had been granted payment holidays (down from 171,000 as per end of March 2021 due to reimbursements and prepayments).
+The total exposure of loans for the 159,000 customers for which a payment holiday has been granted amounts to €17.5 billion, of which over 56% were for customers located in the Netherlands and Belgium.
+At the end of June 2021, the outstanding amount of granted payment holidays not expired was €0.7 billion.
+The phasing out of the EBA guidelines on moratoria per 1 April 2021 has had no effect on ING's credit profile as ING applied a more conservative approach from the beginning of the payment holiday schemes.
+ING recorded a net release of €91 million from loan loss provisions in the second quarter of 2021, mainly driven by releases from the collective provisions following an update of the macroeconomic indicators and limited individual Stage 3 provisions.
+In 2020, ING recorded €2,675 million of net additions to loan loss provisions triggered by a combination of increased collective provisioning reflecting worsened macro-economic indicators due to the Covid-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
+At the end of the second quarter of 2021, increasing numbers of Covid-19 infections were observed due to the spread of the Delta variant and uncertainty concerning the ongoing pandemic remained.
 Should these global economic conditions be prolonged or worsen, or should the pandemic lead to additional market disruptions, ING may experience more client defaults and further additions to loan loss provisions.
 In these circumstances, ING may also experience reduced client activity and demand for its products and services, increased utilization of lending commitments and higher credit and valuation adjustments on financial assets.
 In addition, persistently low interest rates for a longer period, as well as a potential further decline in interest rates might result in further decreases in net interest income.
 These factors and other consequences of the Covid-19 pandemic may materially adversely affect ING's business, results and financial condition.